erikhuizinga/flomo/README.md

 ## 2.3.
 Clean up

-There is no need to close resources or cancel the flow, because that is handled by Flomo and Kotlin's flows.
 Don't forget to cancel the coroutine context in which your flow is being collected to prevent leaking the coroutine.
+Flomo and Kotlin's internals make sure all resources used in the flow are cleaned up.